 While it is true that 99% of his wealth comes from shares in Berkshire Hathaway, he has also promised to give ALL of his Berkshire Hathaway stock to various charities.
 He has committed to this giving pledge along with 14 other billionaires including Bill Gates.

-Warren Buffet would not be Warren Buffet if he were driven by a passion for money alone.
-His wealth makes him the 3rd wealthiest person in the world only behind Jeff Bezos and Bill Gates.
+Warren Buffett would not be Warren Buffett if he were driven by a passion for money alone.
+His wealth makes him the sixth wealthiest person in the world, behind Elon Musk, Jeff Bezos, Bill Gates, Bernard Arnaud, and Mark Zuckerberg.
 If he were driven by money alone perhaps, he would have retired after his first $100 million or first billion.

 He could pay himself billions a year like a hedge fund manager and no one would bat an eye given his track record.
 Yet he doesn’t.
 Warren is driven by something far more valuable and sustainable than a drive for money: Passion.
 His success is a byproduct of his passion, not a drive for money.